digitalideation/hslu-ml-workshop-22/readme.md

 #### Web server
-We need a simple web server to run the experiments locally.
-Some suggestions
+We need a simple web server to interact with the models locally.
+- The easiest is probably to use Python's [SimpleHTTPServer](https://github.com/lmccart/itp-creative-js/wiki/SimpleHTTPServer).
+Type in Terminal:```python -m SimpleHTTPServer``` or if you are using Python 3, type:```python -m http.server```
 - If you have node.js/npm installed you can use _live-server_: `npm install -g live-server`
 - [Other recommended options](https://github.com/processing/p5.js/wiki/Local-server)